rhoneyager/libicedb/pages/mydoc/mydoc_license.md

 # Documentation and the website

-The manual, tutorials, website and accompanying documentation are all released under the Creative Commons Public License (CC BY 3.0 US)[https://creativecommons.org/licenses/by/3.0/us/].
+The manual, tutorials, website and accompanying documentation are all released under the Creative Commons Public License [CC BY 3.0 US](https://creativecommons.org/licenses/by/3.0/us/).

 License text:
 ```